UBC-MDS/online-shoppers-purchasing-intention/reports/data_analysis.md

-# Data Analysis
+# Exploratory Data Analysis

-The data consists of numeric and categorical features.
-Amongst these features, "BounceRates", "ExitRates" and "PageValues" features represent the metrics measured by "Google Analytics" for each session on the e-commerce site.
+Our dataset consists of numeric and categorical features.
+Amongst these features, the "BounceRates", "ExitRates" and "PageValues" features represent the metrics measured by "Google Analytics" for each session on the e-commerce site.
 The key observations from our data analysis are:

 1. Our dataset is imbalanced, where only 15% of sessions ended in a purchase